justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 (3)

 You are encouraged (if you use a thoughtful upper ontology) to unpack meaning.

 I think of the semantic web as something like the exploded part diagram for the web's data.

 ![exploded diagram](media/exploded_diagram.jpg)

 Yes, it takes up more space than a render of fully assembled thing but all the components you might want to talk about are addressable and their relationship to other components is evident.

-One example of how not unpacking makes _ harder is how Wikidata packs up postal code ranges with an en dash (–).
+One example of how not unpacking makes question answering harder is how Wikidata packs up postal code ranges with an en dash (–).

 If you query Wikidata to see what region has postal code "10498" allocated to it you won't find any results.
 You'll instead have to write a query to find a postal code (some of them are really a range of postal codes designated with an en dash) by making a procedure that gets the start and stop symbols (numbers in this case) and enumerates the range and does a `where in` or something similar.